 Before you make your final decision, there are other things you must consider, like how you are going to attract agents and how much it will cost you to get your brokerage up and running.

-The Benefits of Purchasing a Franchise
+The Benefits of Purchasing a Real Estate Franchise

 When it comes to hitting the ground running, franchises have many advantages.
-Franchises typically have brand name awareness, processes, procedures, and software already in place so you don’t have to make these decisions.
-The idea behind purchasing a franchise is having a proven model and software systems that will allow you to grow your brokerage faster, and with less risk, than you could on your own.
+Franchises typically have brand awareness, processes, procedures, and software already in place so you don’t have to make these decisions.
+The idea behind purchasing a franchise is having a proven model and systems that will allow you to grow your brokerage faster, and with less risk, than you could on your own.
 Yes, the upfront costs can be steep, but the benefits and reduced risk can be appealing.

 Franchises Can Be Easier to Sell

 One of the commonly overlooked benefits of a franchise is that there are often other in-company agents and franchisees waiting in line to buy a franchise when a territory opens.
-Therefore, you may be able to sell your franchise brokerage quicker and for more money than an independent brokerage.
+Therefore, you may be able to sell your franchise brokerage quicker and for more money than you could an independent brokerage.

 The Benefits of Opening an Independent Brokerage